 Vitamins: Vitamins C and E aren’t only food supplements.
 Cosmetic companies think they’re also for the face!
 The same chemical process that causes apple slices to turn brown also happens to the skin.
 Oxygen used by the body can create unstable atoms called free radicals.
 These steal electrons and damage DNA, cell membranes, and proteins like collagen.

 This damages the chemical structure of the skin in a process called oxidative stress.
-Antioxidants like vitamin C & E take one for the team, bind with free radicals, and sacrifice themselves before damage is done.
+Antioxidants like vitamins C & E take one for the team, bind with free radicals, and sacrifice themselves before damage is done.
 However, it doesn’t always work well in practice.

 Antioxidants are unstable when exposed to light and air.
 It’s a pain converting them to a form that gets through the skin.
 Though antioxidants prevent future damage, they won’t help with those wrinkles you already have.
 Collagen is created and broken down as part of skin renewal.
 When the breakdown is greater than production, we start to sag.